Cosmic pluralism: Medieval Islamic thought

-Fakhr ad-Din ar-Razi (1149–1209), in dealing with his conception of physics and the physical world in his Matalib, rejects the Aristotelian and Avicennian notion of the Earth's centrality within the universe.
+Fakhr al-Din al-Razi (1149–1209), in dealing with his conception of physics and the physical world in his Matalib, rejects the Aristotelian and Avicennian notion of the Earth's centrality within the universe.
 Instead, he argues that there are "a thousand thousand worlds (alfa alfi 'awalim) beyond this world such that each one of those worlds be bigger and more massive than this world as well as having the like of what this world has."
-To support his theological argument, he cites the Qur'anic verse, "All praise belongs to God, Lord of the Worlds," in surah fatiha emphasizing the term "Worlds."
+To support his theological argument, he cites the Qur'anic verse, "All praise belongs to God, Lord of the Worlds," in Surah al-Fatiha emphasizing the term "Worlds."

 Two Qur'anic verses support the idea of God being Lord of multiple worlds: 1:2 and 41:09.
 Qur'an 16:8 says "He has created other things of which ye have no knowledge."
+However, some scholars argued that the expression used in the verses simply means "The Lord of all people".

 Cosmic pluralism was depicted in fictional Arabic literature.
 "The Adventures of Bulukiya", a tale from the One Thousand and One Nights (Arabian Nights), depicted a cosmos consisting of different worlds, some larger than Earth and each with their own inhabitants.

 Scholastic thinkers

 Eventually, the Ptolemaic-Aristotelian system was challenged and pluralism reasserted, first tentatively by scholastics and then more seriously by followers of Copernicus.
 The telescope appeared to prove that a multitude of life was reasonable and an expression of God's creative omnipotence; still powerful theological opponents, meanwhile, continued to insist that although the Earth may have been displaced from the center of the cosmos, it was still the unique focus of God's creation.
 Thinkers such as Johannes Kepler were willing to admit the possibility of pluralism without truly supporting it.
+Medieval philosophers like Nicholas of Cusa and Nicole Oresme wrote the possibility of the plurality of the worlds.